sketchplugins/plugin-directory/README.md

 - [Automate Sketch](https://github.com/ashung/automate-sketch), by Ashung Hung: Make Sketch more efficient.
 A lot of useful plugins in one.
 - [Base64 PNG Export](https://github.com/jawayang/sketch-base64-png-export), by james yang: sketch plugin for Export Data URI
 - [BaseAlign](https://github.com/abynim/basealign), by Aby Nimbalkar: A Sketch Plugin to align Text Layers by their baselines
-- [Batch Create Symbols](https://github.com/demersdesigns/sketch-batch-create-symbols), by Paul Demers: A Sketch plugin to count: characters, words, whitespace, and paragraphs
+- [Batch Create Symbols](https://github.com/demersdesigns/sketch-batch-create-symbols), by Paul Demers: A plugin for Sketch to convert selected layers to individual symbols.
 - [Better Android Export](https://github.com/nickstamas/sketch-better-android-export), by Nick Stamas: A plugin for exporting layers for Android.
 Supports transparency and 1x and 2x base sizes.
 - [Better Paste](https://github.com/kenmoore/sketch-better-paste), by Ken Moore: Paste like it was meant to be--into the artboard you're viewing.
 - [Bookmark 🔖](https://github.com/arkkimaagi/bookmark), by Mikko Tapionlinna: Bookmark your place and zoom in Sketch.app